Anger over 'forced' video of Indian pilot amid new Kashmir deaths

 SAJJAD HUSSAIN, AFP

-Violence continued to rage in Kashmir, with both sides firing mortars and artillery over the frontier, killing four civilians on the Indian side and one in Pakistan-administered Kashmir.

-At least 12 civilians have been killed on either side of the frontier since Monday.
+At least 12 civilians have been killed on either side of the frontier since the start of the week, including a mother and her two children whose house was pulverised by a mortar shell on the Indian side on Friday.

-"Heavy shelling by Indian army started Friday evening and continued until early Saturday.
-One teenager has been killed and four wounded in Nakyal sector," Raja Moazzam, a senior official in Pakistan-administered Kashmir, told AFP Saturday.
+Two civilians on the Pakistan side have also been killed since Friday afternoon.

 Five Indian security personnel were killed Friday in a gunfight after troops laid siege to a house where militants were hiding in Handwara district.